Vaccinium vitis-idaea minus

 Excellent ornamental shrubs that include native and non-native cranberries, huckleberries, lingonberries, and blueberries.
 Each produces clusters of tiny, bell-shaped flowers in spring, plus colorful, edible berries that attract birds and hikers.

-This cold-hardy form is from arctic North America.
-This evergreen ground cover has smaller leaves (to 1/2 in.) than the species, is attractive in rock gardens, containers.
-Grows about 1 ft. tall and spreads by underground rhizomes.
+Cold-hardy form from arctic North America.
+This evergreen groundcover has smaller leaves (to 1/2 in.) than the species and is attractive in rock gardens and containers.
+Grows to about 1 ft. tall and spreads by underground rhizomes.
 The fruit is used in preserves and syrups.

 This deciduous plant from eastern Asia grows to 2 ft. high and wide, with narrow (1/4-in.-wide) leaves...